Data Privacy Policy

 You can find our cookie policy here.

-1 Introduction
+1 Introduction Privacy

-Thank you for your interest in our services.
-The protection of your personal data when you visit our website is important to us.
+The protection of your personal data on the occasion of your visit to our website is an important concern for us.

-Contact details of the person responsible
+Contact details of the responsible party

 bbg bitbase group GmbH